DoD-Platform-One/Twistlock/docs/DEVELOPMENT_MAINTENANCE.md

 ## Updating Grafana Dashboards

 The dashboards are pulled from [here](https://github.com/PaloAltoNetworks/pcs-metrics-monitoring/tree/main/grafana/dashboards) via [Kptfile](../chart/dashboards/Kptfile).
 Typically you should run `kpt pkg update chart/dashboards --strategy force-delete-replace` to pull in the latest dashboards.
+Check if dashboards have changed before running this step, as of early 2024, they have not had any modifications in the last 2 years.

 ## Update dependencies